assaydepot/trialinsights_api_v1/api.md

 The `api_key` is a string supplied by TrialIO.

-An sample array of POST objects is found [here](https://raw.githubusercontent.com/rranauro/trialio/master/rare_disease.json)

-> Remember: The endpoint is asynchronous so that each request should receive its response before sending the next request.

 * **Success Response:**

 The successful response is a JSON object with the identifier of the generated query.